Entry Level SEO Tips

 Are there particular types of content or websites that are at the top of the SERPs?

-If you are researching long tail keywords, are the pages long articles or shorter posts?
+If you are researching long tail keywords, are the landing pages long articles or shorter posts?

 Do your competitors offer video or podcasts?